-- Data is taken from annual snapshots, so they miss out some short term moves like the 1987 crash, but I think it’s fit for its intended purpose.
+- Data is taken from annual snapshots, so they miss out on some short-term moves like the 1987 crash, but I think it’s fit for its intended purpose.

 It’s interesting to see that if market participants were as enthusiastic today as they were in 1999, then the FTSE 100 would have already reached the lofty heights of 14,000.

-However, the further the valuation is from average, the more likely it becomes that the valuation will move back towards average.
-Not certain by a long shot, but more likely.
+However, the further the valuation is from the average, the more likely it becomes that the valuation will move back towards the average.
+It isn’t certain by a long shot, but it is more likely.

 If the valuation is around 30, like it was in 1999, then it becomes very likely that the next move will be down, back toward 16 rather than upwards towards 35 or 40.
 It follows that there is more risk (falling share prices) and less reward (rising share prices).
 The opposite is true when valuations are low.

 Why?
-Because a CAPE of 16 (or thereabouts) it the natural state of affair, the price that investors have been willing to pay for stocks and shares, under a wide range of conditions, over a very long period of time.
-When valuations are extremely high or low, like in 1999 or 2009, they require extreme conditions for them to prevail – Extreme optimism in 1999, extreme pessimism in 2009.
+Because a CAPE of 16 (or thereabouts) is the natural state of affairs, the price that investors have been willing to pay for stocks and shares, under a wide range of conditions, over a very long period of time.
+When valuations are extremely high or low, like in 1999 or 2009, they require extreme conditions for them to prevail.
+In that case, it was extreme optimism in 1999 and extreme pessimism in 2009.

 Seeing the wood for the trees

 One of the most important things that a valuation tool like CAPE can give is a wider perspective.
 In the chart above, you can look at the FTSE 100 and see that it hasn’t gone anywhere for 13 years, which is depressing.